 The establishment agreement of this pact stipulated the establishment of a unified military command among the members and the establishment of Soviet Army units in the territories of Eastern European countries.

 See More: Nato Members Map

 The Warsaw Pact or the Warsaw Treaty is an agreement between 14 May 1955 and 1991, which led to the defense of the Eastern Bloc countries under the leadership of the USSR.
 On the 14th of May 1955, the states known as Demirperde made a two-year agreement.
-In Warsaw, Albania, the Democratic Republic of Germany, Bulgaria, Hungary, Poland, Romania, Czechoslovakia and Russia convened to sign a contract.
-The purpose of the pact; if an ally is attacked, the other members shall make every necessary assistance, including the use of military force.
+In Warsaw, Albania, the Democratic Republic of Germany, Bulgaria, Hungary, Poland, Romania, Czechoslovakia, and Russia convened to sign a contract.
+The purpose of the pact; if an allay is attacked, the other members shall make every necessary assistance, including the use of military force.
 Albania left the Pact in 1968.
 The Treaty was terminated in 1975 and was extended for 10 years and in 1985 it was extended for another 20 years.